ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

   expect(appleItem).toBeChecked();
 });
 ```

-Don't worry if you cannot understand every single line of the code snippet above.
-In the upcoming lessons, we will cover RTL so that you can understand everything that's going on.

 Can you see how we are able to test the `GroceryList` component without knowing any of its implementation details?
 This is what makes RTL so powerful.
 We can test our React components as if we are a real user and not worry about the specific logic that went behind coding them.

+Don't worry if you cannot understand every single line of the code snippet above.
+In the upcoming exercises, we will cover RTL so that you can understand everything that's going on.

 <hr>